 On December 23, 2015, the City of Rancho Cucamonga received a letter from the Law Offices of Shenkman and Hughes warning of a potential lawsuit; claiming the existing At-Large electoral voting process for City Council members dilutes the opportunities for Hispanic minorities to secure an elected City Council seat.

-The city has issued a News Release dated March 17, 2016 to inform the public regarding this active litigation.
-All inquiries are to be forewarded to the City Attorney at CouncilDistrictsInfo@CityofRC.us .
+The City has issued a News Release dated March 17, 2016, to inform the public regarding this active litigation.
+All inquiries are to be forwarded to the City Attorney at CouncilDistrictsInfo@CityofRC.us .

 Over the last several years, cities across the state have been sent similar warning letters and have been followed up with legal action.
 To date, NO city has successfully defended the right to maintain At-Large electoral voting.
 Several cities have spent millions of dollars in attorney’s fees; only to lose the case and be made to pay the Plaintiffs Legal Fees as well.
 A few of the more significant cases include: